 - Emergency engineering work.

-From time-to-time station operators may need to temporarily restrict access to stations, for example, due to improvement work.
-If this happens, we will work closely with station operators to ensure the needs of customers requiring assistance are considered and will provide adequate information and a suitable alternative if necessary.
+From time-to-time Station Facility Operators may need to temporarily restrict access to stations, for example, due to improvement work.
+If this happens, we will work closely with Station Facility Operators to ensure the needs of customers requiring assistance are considered and will provide adequate information and a suitable alternative if necessary.

 Where assistance has not been provided due to a delay, and both Delay Repay and Passenger Assist redress could apply, you will be entitled to compensation for both issues, up to a combined value of your purchased ticket for that journey.